nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 # Challenge 4: Inspect the container networking and egress path

+Note that you may have different IP addresses assigned, and the interfaces may be in a different order to those shown in the architectural diagram above.
 ```
 #
 # On docker-host-1 ssh into the container.
 Use the 'docker ps' command to retrieve the container ID and then 'docker exec -it' command to open a shell.